andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

 ![Tagged Compartment](images/tagged-compartment.PNG)

-- **cislz**: *vision* is the value the module tries to match with provided *cislz_tag_lookup_value* input variable for retrieving the compartment.
+- *cislz: vision*: the value is matched against provided *cislz_tag_lookup_value* input variable for retrieving the compartment.
-- **cislz-cmp-type**: *network* tells the module this compartment is about network resources, hence network policies should be pulled from the pre-configured template.
+- *cislz-cmp-type: network*: the value communicates this compartment is about *network* resource types, hence network policy statements should be pulled from the template.
-- **cislz-consumer-groups**: *security:vision-security-admin-group,application:vision-app-admin-group,database:vision-database-admin-group,network:vision-network-admin-group,storage:vision-storage-admin-group,exainfra:vision-exainfra-admin-group* communicates all consumer groups for the compartment resources.
-Since **cislz-cmp-type** is *network* and we have a group interested in *network* resources, the *vision-network-admin-group* group is granted management permissions on the network resources in the compartment.
-The other groups are granted permissions that are specific to their roles.
+- *cislz-consumer-groups-network: vision-network-admin-group*: the value communicates the group name that effectively manages *network* resource types.
+- *cislz-consumer-groups-security: vision-security-admin-group*: the value communicates the group name that uses *network* resource types from a *security* admin perspective.
+- *cislz-consumer-groups-application: vision-app-admin-group*: the value communicates the group name that uses *network* resource types from an *application* admin perspective.
+- *cislz-consumer-groups-database: vision-database-admin-group*: the value communicates the group name that uses *network* resource types from a *database* admin perspective.
+- *cislz-consumer-groups-storage: vision-storage-admin-group*: the value communicates the group name that uses *network* resource types from a *storage* admin perspective.
+- *cislz-consumer-groups-exainfra: vision-exainfra-admin-group*: the value communicates the group name that uses *network* resource types from an *exainfra* (Exadata Cloud Service infrastructure) admin perspective.

 Per applied tags the module attaches the following policy to this compartment: